 What is Order Fulfillment?

-Order fulfillment is the complete process of receiving, processing, and delivering customer orders.
-It includes inventory management, order processing, picking and packing, shipping, and post-delivery customer service.
-A well-optimized order fulfillment system ensures that customers receive their products quickly, accurately, and efficiently, enhancing customer satisfaction and business profitability.
+Order fulfillment is the full process of receiving, processing, and delivering customer orders.
+It covers inventory management, order processing, picking and packing, shipping, and post-delivery support.
+A well-run fulfillment operation gets the right products to customers quickly and accurately, which protects both customer trust and margin.

 Steps in the Order Fulfillment Process